 Is my reiki practitioner healing me?

 No. Remember that I, as the reiki practitioner, am simply a conduit for the life force energy.
 Your body is drawing the energy it needs and is in control of the process at all times.
 So when a healing is effectuated, it’s your body doing exactly what it is biologically designed to do — heal itself.
 Reiki energy can help it be more efficient at doing so.

-What will I feel during
+What will I feel during my reiki session?

 As with other treatments, this is solely dependent upon your own body, how it experiences the reiki energy, and even your level of sensitivity to the energy.

 You may feel nothing at all.
 You may feel warmth, a sense of relaxation, a pleasant, easygoing sense of floating, tingling, coolness… or something else.
 You might have vivid visualizations, as if a movie were playing in your mind, but you’re still awake.
 Just know that if you don’t happen to feel anything during some treatments, it doesn’t mean that the treatment isn’t working.